-The gourmet menu of the restaurant stands out as much as the decorations and setting fit in the hippie, holiday mood.
-The menu, laid out on a piece of paper presented to you on a clipboard mostly consists of meaty dishes and is really hard to tell the cuisine of the restaurant, as it offers a vibrant selection of food ranging from beef carpaccio and different meals prepared from wild rabbit to mussels and healthy salads.
-Shane’s specialty are its tender, mouthwatering steaks, which are served with summer greens and fries.
-We tried them and they were simply amazing!
-The restaurant’s motto goes “Wild meats, line caught fish, the wild foraged seasonal produce, small ethical producers, people that care” and you can definitely taste the freshness and love for the environment in every bite of their food you take.
-The cosy atmosphere will make you feel like at home, with friendly waiters being always ready to help.
+The menu laid out on a piece of paper presented on a clipboard mostly consists of meat dishes, fresh fish and specialties like the Rabbit burger, but you can also find wholesome salads and healthier options on the list.
+Shane’s pays attention to fresh, organic ingredients and therefore their menu changes every season.
+The house specialty are its tender, mouthwatering steaks, which are served with summer greens and skin-on fries.
+And this one folks, you can have any time of the year.
+The restaurant’s motto goes “Wild meats, line-caught fish, the wild foraged seasonal produce, small ethical producers, people that care” and you can taste the love for the environment in every bite of their food you take.
+The cosy atmosphere will make you feel like at home, knowing the food is honest as their prices.

 If interested, you can book directly on their website Shane’s on Canalside

 Make sure to visit Shane’s the next time you head down to Hackney.We promise you an exceptional, holiday atmosphere and wonderful food and drinks which will please the tastebuds you didn’t know you had.